 Sleep!
 Make sure your child gets enough sleep!
 We all know what it feels like to be tired and worn out.
 It’s hard to cope with life.
 Make sure you support your children in a routine that provides adequate sleep, rest and downtime.

 Proper nutrition and nutritional deficiencies play a BIG role in children’s anxiety.
 Children don’t always eat optimally for many different reasons and they may suffer from common digestive and assimilation issues, just like adults, so making sure your child gets the proper micro-nutrients such as vitamins, minerals, enzymes etc. is hugely important to help with both anxiety and overall health.
-I really believe the more we openly discuss the issue of anxiety and teach our children to tap into what their body and mind is saying to them, the more we can help them and help others who are suffering too.
+I really believe the more we openly discuss the issue of anxiety and teach our children to tap into what their body and mind is saying to them, the more we can help them.
 Let’s start the conversation…..

-Maggie Holbik.com is a Board Certified Nutritionist, Certified Life Coach, Mom, Step Mom, Gramma, Great Gramma, Mom by Heart and often referred to as Momma Maggie 🙂 She runs a facebook page for parenting support and it can be found at Link to follow Maggie’s Parenting FB Page
+Maggie Holbik.com is a Board Certified Nutritionist, Certified Life Coach, Certified Infinitie Possibilities Trainer, Mom, Step Mom, Gramma, Great Gramma, Mom by Heart and often referred to as Momma Maggie 🙂 She runs a facebook page for parenting support and it can be found at Link to follow Maggie’s Parenting FB Page